8 Health-Conscious Denver Restaurants You’ll Actually Like

 In a quaint row house painted bright green, this little hideaway cheerfully serves up equally green lunchtime grub with a side of old-school antiestablishment rhetoric.
 Apparently, fighting the power doesn’t interfere with making mighty fine soups, salads, sandwiches, and smoothies.
 Try the peppery, sesame-seeded "texture tuna" on excellent City Bakery ciabatta or over a bed of spinach, paired with a made-to-order, all-organic juice blend like the carrot-lemon, and you’ll burst with enough energy to fuel a protest movement yourself.
 Or at least, like, a workout.

-This colorful all-day hangout was founded by a triathlete whose taste for clean, lean, mean cuisine drives a kitchen that also derives inspiration from global traditions.
+Coincidentally, Markus was the inaugural chef of this colorful all-day hangout, founded by a triathlete whose taste for clean, lean, mean cuisine drives a kitchen that also derives inspiration from global traditions.
 Standouts include the breakfast fried rice with eggs, the carrot-falafel burger, and the miso bowl with eggplant and wild mushrooms; wash ’em all down with the unusually savory cold-pressed "green juice" or a cocktail that, supposedly, helps you detox even as you retox.